coredns/coredns.io/content/manual/configuration.md

 }
 ~~~

-Will generate an error on startup.
-Changing the second port number to 1055 makes these Server Blocks
-two different Servers.
+Changing the second port number to 1055 makes these Server Blocks two different Servers.

 ### Specifying a Protocol

-Currently CoreDNS accepts three different protocols: plain DNS, DNS over TLS and DNS over gRPC, you
+Currently CoreDNS accepts three different protocols: plain DNS, DNS over TLS and DNS over gRPC.
+You
-can specify what a server should accept if the configuration, by prefixing a zone name with
+can specify what a server should accept in the server configuration by prefixing a zone name with
-a scheme, use:
+a scheme.

 * `dns://` for plain DNS (the default if no scheme is specified).
 * `tls://` for DNS over TLS.